DiAReL: Reinforcement Learning with Disturbance Awareness for Robust Sim2Real Policy Transfer in Robot Control: Abstract

 \section{Abstract}

-Delayed Markov decision processes fulfill the Markov property by augmenting the state space of agents with a finite time window of recently committed actions.
-In reliance with these state augmentations, delay-resolved reinforcement learning algorithms train policies to learn optimal interactions with environments featured with observation or action delays.
-Although such methods can directly be trained on the real robots, due to sample inefficiency, limited resources or safety constraints, a common approach is to transfer models trained in simulation to the physical robot.
+Delayed Markov decision processes (DMDPs) fulfill the Markov property by augmenting the state space of agents with a finite time window of recently committed actions.
+In reliance on these state augmentations, delay-resolved reinforcement learning algorithms train policies to learn optimal interactions with environments featuring observation or action delays.
+Although such methods can be directly trained on the real robots, due to sample inefficiency, limited resources, or safety constraints, a common approach is to transfer models trained in simulation to the physical robot.
 However, robotic simulations rely on approximated models of the physical systems, which hinders the sim2real transfer.
-In this work, we consider various uncertainties in the modelling of the robot's dynamics as unknown intrinsic disturbances applied on the system input.
-We introduce a disturbance-augmented Markov decision process in delayed settings as a novel representation to incorporate disturbance estimation in training on-policy reinforcement learning algorithms.
-The proposed method is validated across several metrics on learning a robotic reaching task and compared with disturbance-unaware baselines.
+In this work, we consider various uncertainties in modeling the robot or environment dynamics as unknown intrinsic disturbances applied to the system input.
+We introduce the disturbance-augmented Markov decision process (DAMDP) in delayed settings as a novel representation to incorporate disturbance estimation in training on-policy reinforcement learning algorithms.
+The proposed method is validated across several metrics on learning robotic reaching and pushing tasks and compared with disturbance-unaware baselines.
 The results show that the disturbance-augmented models can achieve higher stabilization and robustness in the control response, which in turn improves the prospects of successful sim2real transfer.